Anna Komorowska: Career

-Komorowska was a Latin teacher at a high school.
+Komorowska started her working life as a Latin language teacher in a high school.
 She met Bronisław Komorowski in 1970, when she was a member of the Czarna Jedynka.
 They married in 1977.
-They have five children: Zofia (born 1979), Tadeusz (born 1981), Maria (born 1983), Piotr (born 1986) and Elżbieta (born 1989).
+They have five children: Zofia (born 1979), Tadeusz (born 1981), Maria (born 1983), Piotr (born 1985) and Elżbieta (born 1987).
 After the introduction of martial law in Poland, her husband was interned.
 On 31 December 1981, she reached his internment camp as one of the first three women ever to do so.
-After the fall of communism in Poland, she worked for an insurance company for five years.
+After the fall of communism in Poland, she worked for an insurance company for five years after she left her teaching career voluntarily.